batsa-er/Order-Summary/README.md

 ### Useful resources

-- [Example resource 1](https://www.freecodecamp.com) - This helped me to understand flexbox.
+- [FreeCodeCamp.com](https://www.freecodecamp.com) - This helped me to understand flexbox.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.w3schools.com) - This is an amazing article which helped me finally understand box model and a deeper understanding of flexbox.
+- [W3schools.com](https://www.w3schools.com) - This is an amazing article which helped me finally understand box model and a deeper understanding of flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author